• Facebook

 • Youth Philanthropy Council

-The Council works to gain a deeper understanding of community needs, issues, and the nonprofit sector to augment the Community Foundation’s mission and work.
-Since its inception, the LEAD Council has developed several creative initiatives to benefit the community and region, including its “LEADing the Way” volunteer program; enhancements to child care and early childhood development programs; hyperlocal support for anti-poverty initiatives; community giving challenges; and building philanthropic values in the region’s schools through student-led projects.
+The LEAD Giving Circle was initially established as the LEAD Council in 2014.
+LEAD is an acronym that reflects four guiding principles of the Community Foundation’s work: Leadership, Engagement, Access and Direction.
+Members will gain a deeper understanding of community needs, issues, and the nonprofit sector to augment the Community Foundation’s mission and work.
+LEAD has developed several creative initiatives to benefit the community and region, including its “Canstruction for Northern New York” initiative; enhancements to child care and early childhood development programs; hyperlocal support for anti-poverty initiatives; community giving challenges; and building philanthropic values in the region’s schools through student-led projects.

 Program Sponsors

-LEAD Council and its grant program are supported through the thoughtful generosity of the Hyde-Stone Charitable Foundation of the Northern New York Community Foundation, Carthage Savings and Loan Association, Morgia Wealth Management, and donors to the Friends of the Foundation Annual Community Betterment Fund.
+The LEAD Giving Circle is supported through the thoughtful generosity of the Hyde-Stone Charitable Foundation of the Northern New York Community Foundation, Carthage Savings and Loan Association, Morgia Wealth Management, and donors to the Friends of the Foundation Community Betterment Annual Fund.

 Executive Committee